Serhiy1/Cloud-computing-coursework---piazza/README.md

 4. Selecting packages and plugins for the project
    1. morgan - Logging middle ware for express JS
-   2. Mongoose - For interacting with a mongo DB libaray
+   2. Mongoose - For interacting with the mongo data base
    3. express-validator - validating user input
    4. bycrypt - hashing passwords so they are not stored as plain text
+   5. jsonwebtoken - For creating the JSON web tokens

 5. Project structure - The folder structure of the project follows industry standards, all code is located in the `src` folder.
 The Main entry points are in the root of this folder.
    - `./api/routes` subfolder contains specific handlers for the different API endpoints